IonToncu/Spring/notite.md

    # Singleton
         Scopes a single bean definition to a single object instance per Spring IoC container.

    # prototype
         Scopes a single bean definition to any number of object instances.

+## Bean Life Cycle (Init and Destroy method)
+    Spring bean is easy to understand.
+When a bean is instantiated, it may be required to perform some initialization to get it into a usable state.
+Similarly, when the bean is no longer required and is removed from the container, some cleanup may be required.